Note

 Simulates a rock-paper-scissors game with one heuristic-driven agent and one learning agent.
 It provides insights into performance when combining fixed and adaptive strategies in adversarial games.

-Sets up a rock-paper-scissors game where both agents are trained and therefore learn strategies against each other.
+Sets up a rock-paper-scissors game where you train both agents to learn strategies on how to play against each other.
 Useful for evaluating performance in simple adversarial settings.

-Uses OpenSpiel to demonstrate league-based self-play, where agents play against various (frozen or still-learning) versions of themselves to improve through competitive interaction.
+Uses OpenSpiel to demonstrate league-based self-play, where agents play against various versions of themselves, frozen or in-training, to improve through competitive interaction.

 Similar to the league-based self-play, but simpler.
 This script leverages OpenSpiel for two-player games, allowing agents to improve through direct self-play without building a complex, structured league.